desiderati/commons/README.md

 #### [4.0.0.RC2] - 2025-03-17
 - Remove the legacy JWT implementation in favor of Spring's OAuth2 support.
 - Removed custom JWT classes and configurations, consolidating the project to use Spring Security's OAuth2 JWT Resource Server integration.
-This improves maintainability, reduces redundancy, and aligns with widely-accepted security standards.
+This improves maintainability, reduces redundancy, and aligns with widely accepted security standards.
 Also updated property mappings to reflect this change.
 - Added the possibility of configuring the charset encoding for i18n files.
 - Renamed **RestApiClientConfiguration** to **HttpClientsConfiguration**.
 - Created a custom **HandlerMethodArgumentResolver** for resolving Pageable method parameters in Spring GraphQL controllers.
 - Initial idea for a custom OAuth2 Service.

 #### [4.0.0.RC1] - 2025-02-27